Cornwall Central Middle School Bylaws

 Be responsible for the overall coordination of activities and events specific to their respective grade level.

-7th Grade Coordinator is responsible for the coordination of the 8th Grade Graduation reception.
+7th Grade Coordinator is responsible for the coordination of flowers and decorations at the 8th Grade moving up ceremony.

 Report directly to the president.